leejoramo/UUCGV/UUCGV ByLaws.md

 	1. Reports to the Board
 	2. The Stewardship Leader shall be a member of the Board.
-	3. responsible for planning and implementing the annual every member canvass and canvassing new members.
+	3. Responsible for planning and implementing the annual pledge campaign for members and  friends.
+	4. Works with the Membership Team to assess Time, Talent and Treasure  of new members.
-	4. oversee all fund raising drives and projects
+	5. Oversees all fund raising drives and projects
+	6. Contributes to the TLC's calendar planning

 3. **Leadership Development Team**: